If you have decided to take in New York’s skyline from one of the city’s observatories, chances are you are confused.

 That’s why Top of the Rock tends to be slightly less crowded.

-The best time to visit Empire State Building is from 8 am to 10 am, after which the lines start getting longer.
+The best time to visit Empire State Building is as soon as it opens at 10 am, after which the lines start getting longer.

 If you visit during summer both the NYC attractions are going to be crowded.